Roger Knox

-Roger Knox (born 1948) is an Australian country singer, known as the Black Elvis and the Koori King of Country.
+Roger Knox (born 1948) is an Australian country singer, nicknamed "the Black Elvis" and "Koori King of Country".

-Early life
+Early life and education

-Knox is from the Gamilaroi nation, part of the Aboriginal Australian community, and was born in Moree, New South Wales.
+Knox was born in 1948 in Moree, New South Wales.
+He is of the Gamilaroi nation, an Aboriginal Australian people.
 Knox grew up in the Toomelah Aboriginal Mission near Boggabilla, which is near the border between New South Wales and Queensland.
 Knox comes from a family with 11 children.
 His mother was a stolen child, who was taken from her parents as a baby and raised in a children's home in Bomaderry.

 Knox was not allowed to attend the high school in Goondiwindi, but instead was sent by the mission to work without pay at one of their properties.
 Knox has said that the first music he heard growing up was gospel music, which his grandmother, who taught Sunday school, played.

 Career

 Knox left the mission at 17 and moved to Tamworth, where he became a singer.
 He started out in the 1980s as a gospel singer.
 He acquired the nickname "The Black Elvis" (for his hairstyle and manner of dress) at the Star Maker talent contest when he was 31.
+He was also later dubbed "Koori King of Country".